-A Home Safety Checklist should be completed at each stage of your child's development.
+A Home Safety Checklist can be a good tool to use at each stage of your child's development.
 A sample checklist is provided for you on page 70.

 Most infant falls are from furniture.
 Help prevent falls by:

 Never leaving your baby unsupervised on any surface above the floor Always using the safety belts on changing tables, bouncy seats and swings